Vyral/jason-bramblett/_posts/2021-01-14-the-first-steps-to-becoming-a-homebuyer.md

 {% include youtube.html %}

-<center><em>Here’s the right way to get started buying a home in today’s market.</em></center>
+<center><em>Here&rsquo;s the right way to get started buying a home in today&rsquo;s market.</em></center>

 &nbsp;

 Today I’m talking to all the future homebuyers out there.
-It can be a barrel of fish hooks out there when buying a home, and many mistakes can be made.
+It can be a barrel of fish hooks out there when it comes to buying a home, and many mistakes can be made.
 We want to ensure you have minimal mistakes by providing you with our detailed home-buying plan.

 **The first thing our plan does is ensures that you won’t have to fly by the seat of your pants.** If you haven’t sold a home in 10 years or more, processes have changed, but we can help guide you through all of those changes.
 Having a plan helps remove a lot of that stress.

 {% include pullquote.html %}

 **The most expensive part of the home-buying process is the mortgage.** Most people don’t factor that in and only look at the home’s price, but the cost of a mortgage is a necessary part of the equation for 90% of homebuyers.
 We educate our buyers about this step and make sure they know exactly what they’re getting into.
 Although the money seems free, it’s not.
-The interest rate and the fees all go into a loan's cost.&nbsp;
+The interest rate and fees all go into a loan's cost.&nbsp;

 The best way to put yourself in a position to win is to work with an agent who has good relationships with local lenders.
 There is a lot to figure out here.
 When you have all the information, you can have the confidence to make a good decision.
 If you don’t have all the information, you’re setting yourself up for failure.&nbsp;